It takes less time to do things right than to explain why you did it wrong.

 During backlog refinement and PI Planning, the Feature’s size and scope include all of the work, including quality and compliance activities.
 Knowledge from those activities is then applied immediately as inputs to the next features to be pulled from the backlog.
 Although frequent feature validation and review will not provide all the testing needed before releasing the solution, it can help make the final validation checks smoother and uneventful.

 But making this shift is not a trivial effort.
 Government quality and compliance organizations and suppliers are often staffed and managed based on the phase-gated model.
-Conducting these activities in smaller batches, on smaller pieces of the solution every Program Increment (or even Iteration), requires changes to resource management and planning.
+Conducting these activities in smaller batches, on smaller pieces of the solution every PI (or even Iteration), requires changes to resource management and planning.
 If the organization doing this work is a third-party contractor, the change can also alter the terms and conditions of their contract with the government.
 Two strategies help mitigate these barriers to change.

 First, many of these checks can be automated.
 Incorporating compliance tests into the automated build process ensures that the build does not pass unless the feature passes its compliance requirements.
 (And yes, even hardware-based systems can incorporate automation in the testing process.)
 This reduces manual verification and frees quality and compliance personnel to focus on higher-level activities.